zero19124/wechat-clone-v2/issues.md

    Did you forget to add Reanimated Babel plugin in babel.config.js after adding react-native-reanimated/plugin  still throw this error adn to clear cache with npm start -- --reset-cache and it works
+# 3
+>  9 | import EXBarCodeScanner
+     |        ^ no such module 'EXBarCodeScanner'    fix 》 pod install
  <!-- 部署   -->
 eas submit -p ios